bruhmomentooo/startup/README.md

 This will be my startup description in the future!

-## Specification Deliverable
+## 🚀 Specification Deliverable

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [ ] Proper use of Markdown
-- [ ] A concise and compelling elevator pitch
+- [x] A concise and compelling elevator pitch
 - [ ] Description of key features
 - [ ] Description of how you will use each technology
 - [ ] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.